 SAP applications play a key role in fulfilling business processes in today’s digital enterprises.
 Availability problems, even those that impact single users, result in efficiency loss and in a worst case scenario may even stop the process.
 From an IT operation perspective it is a challenging task to isolate and identify the root-cause of intermittent availability problems for a single user, when the application seems to run fine for everyone else.

 Given the complexity of the typical SAP systems landscape, it may be even more difficult; 71% of executives say it takes hours, days or even weeks to pinpoint the cause of such SAP performance issues.
 Given the costs of poor SAP performance and time it takes to address the issues once they impact SAP users, the progressive application managers responsible for SAP application delivery look for performance analytics tools that would enable them to find and fix the performance potholes before end users fall into them.
 At Dynatrace we always look to support those who prefer avoiding problems rather than reacting to them.
-Here we’d like to share an example of how the Transaction-Centric Performance Management approach inherent to Dynatrace DC RUM enables an SAP Basis team member to pinpoint a looming SAP transaction slowness issue:
+Here we’d like to share an example of how the Transaction-Centric Performance Management approach inherent to Dynatrace NAM enables an SAP Basis team member to pinpoint a looming SAP transaction slowness issue:

 - Gather objective evidence that the problem exists